Visit the Ballard Locks Fish Ladder in Seattle, to see salmon swimming upstream.

-The Ballard Locks Fish Ladder is free to visit, located just north of Seattle's downtown in the charming historic neighborhood of Ballard.
+The Ballard Locks Fish Ladder is FREE to visit, located 20 minutes north of Seattle's downtown in the historic neighborhood of Ballard.

-It was constructed on the south side of the Ballard Locks, to enable salmon safe passage to their spawning grounds upstream, from late spring to early fall.
+The Fish Ladder was constructed on the south side of the Ballard Locks, to enable salmon safe passage to their spawning grounds upstream.
+The best viewing time for salmon is from mid June to the end of September.

-The Ballard Locks was a major engineering project, constructed in 1917.
-They allow boats to pass between Puget Sound and Lake Union, by holding them in a secure chamber on Salmon Bay while lowering or raising the water level between the two bodies of water.
+The Ballard Locks was constructed in 1917, and considered a major engineering feat.
+The locks allow boats to pass between saltwater Puget Sound and Seattle's freshwater lakes upstream at Lake Union and Lake Washington.
+The boats are held in a secure chamber at the locks, while the water is lowered or raised between the two bodies of water.

 10 things to know about Ballard Locks Fish Ladder.